 The Gambling Law Review: Brazil

-Brazil is the largest and most populated country in Latin America, with a total area of 3,265,080 square miles and a population of more than 207 million people2 (it is the fifth-largest country in the world with regards to size and population).
-Brazil is a federation divided into 26 states, one Federal District and 5,570 municipalities.
+Brazil is the largest and most populous country in Latin America, with a total area of 3,265,080 square miles and a population of more than 214 million people (it is the fifth-largest country in the world with regard to size and population).2 Brazil is a federation divided into 26 states, one federal district and 5,570 municipalities.

-Since 2012, owing to the depreciation of the real against the US dollar and the economic recession that began in 2015, Brazil's GDP has decreased and the country is now the world's ninth-largest economy,3 having formerly been the sixth-largest in 2011.
+Since 2012, owing to the depreciation of the real against the US dollar and the economic recession that began in 2015, Brazil's GDP has decreased, and the country is now the world's 12th-largest economy,3 having formerly been the sixth largest in 2011.

-With the economic turmoil, it has been said that gambling regulation (and taxation) may help the government to raise revenues.
-Two bills of law are currently under discussion in the Congress concerning casinos, bingos, online gaming and lotteries.
-Integrated resort casinos were included in the Tourism Law Bill and there may be an Integrated Resort bill introduced later this year.
+With the recent economic turmoil, gambling regulation (and taxation) may help the government to raise revenues.
+Several bills of law are currently under discussion in the Congress concerning casinos, bingos, online gaming and lotteries.
+Integrated resort casinos were included in the Tourism Law Bill, and an Integrated Resort Bill was introduced in 2020.